 Are you looking for the best things to do in Krakow?
 Then you came to the right place!

-Krakow is well known to be one of the most beautiful cities in Europe and there are plenty of reasons as to why.
+Krakow is well known to be one of the most beautiful European cities and there are plenty of reasons as to why.
 This amazing city is filled to the brim with tourist attractions, cultural experiences and so much more.